- CAPA Analysis

-Peach is a Japanese start-up low-cost carrier and commenced operations in Mar-2012.
+Peach is a Japanese low-cost carrier based at Osaka Kansai Interantional Airport.
+Peach commenced operations in Mar-2012 with a fleet of 180-seat A320s.
 The airline, founded in Feb-2011, is a joint venture between All Nippon Airways, Innovation Network Corporation of Japan and First Eastern Investment Group.
-Its fleet will increase to 10 A320s by the end of 2012.

 Location of Peach main hub (Osaka Kansai International Airport)

 LCCs will continue to evolve into hybrids of the original core model.
 CAPA and OAG consider Peach fits the LCC profile and it is included in our reporting on this basis.
 Please note: when reporting for an airline is changed from or to LCC the historical data is not affected and it can lead to a distortion in the current reported data.
 Contact us if you have any queries.

 The low-cost carrier focus in Hong Kong is firmly on Jetstar Hong Kong's effort to secure a licence, but much more quietly Hong Kong Express is preparing to re-launch as a LCC on 27-Oct-2013.
 Hong Kong Express will become Hong Kong's first LCC, and nearly two years after Hong Kong Express first mooted adopting the LCC model.